jakubjanak2004/messenger-repo/README.md

 # Creating an account

-You cannot use this application without having a account and being logged in.
+You cannot use this application without having an account and being logged in.
-If you are new to this messenger app you probably dont have an account and therefore you should create one.
+If you are new to this messenger app you probably don't have an account and therefore you should create one.
-The process of creating account is described below.
+The process of creating an account is described below.

-When you dont have an account you are automatically redirected to the login.php page.
+When you don't have an account you are automatically redirected to the login.php page.

 By clicking on the purple button next to the messenger text you can switch between Log In and Sign Up page.